-In the case of cellulitis, wait for the injured skin to scab over before immersing it in water.
+Wait for the injured skin to scab over before immersing it in water.
 Venturing into a public pool before the injured skin has scabbed over will not only delay the skin regeneration process but will also contaminate the water for others.

-Moreover, be extra careful to keep the infected wound away from other people if it is oozing pus.
+Scab tissue formation is your body’s way of protecting the injured skin and a sign of healing.
+Be extra careful to keep the infected wound away from other people if it is oozing pus.

 Can you recover from cellulitis?